magepages/mpdocs/docs/review-reminder/index.md

 ![](https://i.imgur.com/UMhTZVS.png)

 ### 2. Reports
 This is the place to store a number of sent Review Sent Email successfully and failed for a specific period of time.
-Keep track ``Mageplaza > Review Reminder: Reports`` There are two Report Time modes
+Keep track at  ``Admin Panel > Marketing > Review Reminder > Report``.
+There are two Report Time modes

 * DAY
   * When you select the **DAY** mode, adjust the **From** and **To** entries, the Report Time will be displayed on a daily basis
   * If the distance between **From** and **To** is too far apart, the distance between two days in Report Time will be increased